Serge Chaloff: Spinal cancer

 Chaloff made his last live appearances at The Stable Club on Huntington Avenue in Boston the following May.
 Interviewed in 1993, Charlie 'the Whale' Johnson recalled Chaloff's final performances: 'I remember pushing Chaloff's wheelchair into The Stable for his last appearances there.
 He was in bad shape but could still really play, standing leaning on a pillar.
 However, he didn't have much stamina.
 He couldn't really finish the gig.
 I also had to go get pot and booze for him.
 He was still using these steadily, even in the hospital at the end.'

 On 15 July 1957, the dying Chaloff was admitted to Massachusetts General Hospital.
 According to Richard Chaloff, he took his horn and pet monkey with him: 'He still had the kinkajou monkey Mother got him to keep him company.
 And he had his horn.
 I was told they wheeled him into a vacant operating theatre so he could practise, and that was his last gig, his last public performance, solo baritone sax alone in an operating theatre.
 Nurses, doctors and even patients were standing outside and listening.
 He fought it to the end.
 Mother would visit him and urge him on, saying, 'You can beat it' and things.
 But that last day, they brought a priest to visit him, and the priest saw Serge in bed looking so wasted, and the priest thought he was supposed to perform the last rites.
 Serge woke up in the middle of it and really panicked, sliding away from him and yelling 'No!
 No!
 Get out!'
 But after that he seemed to give up.
 I think that's when he realized it was all over.'

 Serge Chaloff died the next day, at the age of 33.

-He is buried in the Forest Hills Cemetery, Jamaica Plain, Suffolk County, Massachusetts.
+He is buried in the Forest Hills Cemetery, Jamaica Plain, Boston, Suffolk County, Massachusetts.